criticalmaps/criticalmaps-ios/CONTRIBUTING.md

 4.  **Push** your work back up to your fork
 5. Submit a **Pull request** so that we can review your changes

-NOTES:
+> [!NOTE]
-- Be sure to merge the latest from "upstream" before making a pull request!
+> - Be sure to merge the latest from "upstream" before making a pull request!
-- Please use the simulator specified in Fastfile ("snapshot_test" lane) to run snapshot tests
+> - Please use the simulator specified in Fastfile ("snapshot_test" lane) to run snapshot tests